peranakanfrancis/nepal-coffee/site/content/products.md

 #        sale.
 The full price you pay goes to the artist.
   heading: Thapa Coffee
   description: >
-      Thapa believes that good coffee has the power to bring people together.
+      We believes that good coffee has the power to bring people together.
       That's why we got our website all set up and going to venture out to meet the likeliness.
 We are ready to work with coffee traders, distributors, retailers from all around the world.